akashqchem/Machine_Learning_Regression_Models/README.md

 4. Comparing simple, kernel-based, and ensemble regression models for predictive analysis.

-All projects are implemented in Jupyter Notebooks (.ipynb) using datasets sourced from publicly available platforms such as Kaggle for self-learning and experimentation.
+All projects are implemented in Google Colab notebooks (.ipynb) using datasets sourced from publicly available platforms such as Kaggle, created purely for self-learning and experimentation.